Code-Institute-Submissions/Betsie-Gold/README.md

-I'd like to add a dropdown link for the "Buy" and "Listen" icons that allow the user to choose their preffered platform The sign-up form needs to be finished so the information gets stored in a directory for future use as a mailing list. it would be amazing to add a small game or feature for younger fans to enjoy.
+I'd like to add a dropdown link for the "Buy" and "Listen" icons that allow the user to choose their preffered platform The sign-up form needs to be finished so the information gets stored in a directory for future use as a mailing list.
+It would be amazing to add a small game or feature for younger fans to enjoy.
 Something like this would be great for social media and back-links.
 Ideally I would also add a store link with a platform where the artist can run her own sales and distribution or merchandise.

 ## Technologies Used